vainiotalo/simple-poll-app/README.md

 ### Tasks to be done

 - Implement CSS styling (app is ugly)
-- Fix bug that occurs on results page when the poll hasn't been answered yet